 - Utility Vegetation Management Association (UVMA)

 - Professional Vegetation Management Association (PVMA)

-AltaLink also looks after grass mowing around its substations, telecommunications sites and along transmission lines through urban areas.
-AltaLink will attempt to maintain these corridors with a mind to adjacent properties, but please note these are industrial sites and will not be maintained the same as a residential lawn.
-In some case they will be naturalized green space with taller grasses and bushes.
-Transmission facilities within urban areas will typically be cut 2 to 3 times per year.
+We also look after grass mowing around our facilities, including substations, telecommunications sites and along transmission lines through urban areas.
+We will attempt to maintain these corridors with a mind to adjacent properties, but please note these are industrial sites and will not be maintained the same as a residential lawn.
+In some cases, they will be naturalized green spaces with taller grasses and low bushes.
+Transmission facilities within urban areas will typically be cut two to three times per year.